totalspectrum/riscvemu/README.md

    That is, the output register is "res", input register is "dval", and "imm" selects the actual opcode to use.
-Note that in P2 the output and input will always be the same for these instructions (the instruction field uses D for both) unless you use ALTR.
+Note that in P2 the output and input will always be the same for these instructions (the instruction field uses D for both) unless you use ALTR, so for best performance use the same register.

    for example to get current COG id into a0
      .insn i CUSTOM_1, 1, a0, 0x001(a0)